Wanamaker, Indiana: Old Settler's Day

 Since the late 1980s, community service organizations have been hosting Old Settler's Day, a street fair, in downtown Wanamaker.
 Wanamaker's main thoroughfare, Southeastern Avenue, is closed from Northeastern Avenue to McGaughey Road for the event.
 Vendors set up booths the length of the avenue and sell concessions and unique products.
 The Classic Car Show is held in conjunction with Old Settler's Day, rain or shine.
 Trophies are awarded to the top three in each official car class, and special awards are presented for various achievements.
-The festivities are concluded by a large firework show at Franklin Central High School.
+The festivities are concluded by a large fireworks show at Franklin Central High School.
 All the money for the firework show is donated via the community.